 Scholarships are free money to pay for school!
 If a scholarship is worth $1,000 and you spend 10 hours writing an essay and submitting your scholarship application, it can result in $100 per hour invested!

 Fellowships can provide you with leadership and professional development, as well as financial compensation for your work.
 Think of them as excellent opportunities to explore career fields, while developing your skills and building networks to support your academic and professional goals.

 Most scholarships and fellowships have similar prompts, so you can rework the same essay for each application you submit.
 Use our Scholarship or Fellowship Essay Worksheet to improve your essays and ability to receive multiple awards.

 There are many scholarships and fellowships that do not require proof of citizenship.
-Use Immigrants Rising’s Scholarship and Fellowship Lists along with additional databases to identify those that you are eligible to apply for.
-Our lists have about 500 scholarships and 100 fellowships open to undocumented folks, so there’s something out there for you!
+Use Immigrants Rising’s List of Scholarships and Fellowships along with additional databases to identify those that you are eligible to apply for.
+Our up-to-date and searchable list have about 500 scholarships and 100 fellowships open to undocumented folks, so there’s something out there for you!

 Use our Scholarship & Fellowship Search Chart to list the ones you are eligible for—including deadlines—and create an action plan today.

 Check out these additional databases of scholarships and fellowships available for undocumented young people:

 - Mexican American Legal Defense and Educational Fund (MALDEF)

 Have you found other scholarships and fellowships that do require proof of citizenship or residency?
 Let scholarship and fellowship providers know that they are not required to ask applicants for proof of citizenship, residency, SSN, or work authorization.
 You can find more information in Immigrants Rising’s Overview of Grants to Individuals.Back to Resources